MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/daily-activities-to-protect-your-cloud-environment.md

 ---

 # Daily activities to protect your cloud environment
 After you get Cloud App Security up and running, you will need to configure data streams, sanction apps you want to allow people to use, and set up policies to monitor your cloud environment.
-Then you can use Cloud App Security to control and protect your cloud and manage risk.
+You can then use Cloud App Security to control and protect your cloud and manage risk.

 This topic describes what you should do With Cloud App Security on a daily basis.

 ## Check the dashboard
 The Cloud App Security dashboard provides you with an overview of activities and features, including:

-- Open alerts
+- Open alerts.
-- Activity violations
+- Activity violations.
-- Content violations
+- Content violations.
-- An activity map that plots where user activity originates
+- An activity map that plots where user activity originates.
-- Connected app usage trends in your cloud environment
+- Connected app usage trends in your cloud environment.

-We recommend that you check the dashboard on a daily basis to see what new alerts have been triggered.
+We recommend that you check the dashboard on daily to see what new alerts have been triggered.
 It is also a good place to keep an eye on the health of your cloud environment to get a sense of what's happening across your cloud environment.

 ![Cloud App Security dashboard](./media/dashboard.png "dashboard")

 ## Handle your alerts
 Alerts are the entry points to understanding your cloud environment more deeply.
-You may want to create new policies based on what you find.
+You might want to create new policies based on what you find.
 For example, you might see an administrator signing in from an unknown location.
 You can create a policy that automatically suspends an admin account when it is used to sign in from that location.

 It is a good idea to review all of your alerts and to use them as tools for modifying your policies.
-If harmless events are being considered violations to existing policies, you should refine your policies so that you receive fewer unnecessary alerts.
+If harmless events are being considered violations to existing policies, refine your policies so that you receive fewer unnecessary alerts.

--   Under **Open alerts**, click **View all alerts**.
+1. Under **Open alerts**, click **View all alerts**.

      This section of the dashboard provides full visibility into any suspicious activity or violation of your established policies.
 It then helps you safeguard the security posture you defined for your cloud environment.

      ![Alerts](./media/alerts.png "alerts")

--   For each alert, you need to investigate and determine the nature of the violation and the required response.
+2. For each alert, you need to investigate and determine the nature of the violation and the required response.

      You can filter the alerts by Alert type or by Severity in order to process the most important ones first.

      Select a specific alert.
-Depending on what type of alert it is, you will receive various actions that can be taken before resolving the alert.
+Depending on what type of alert it is, you will see various actions that can be taken before resolving the alert.

      There are three types of violations you will need to deal with when investigating alerts: